maxgeorg99/survive_with_friends/port_report.md

 - **Improvement**: Rust version correctly imports MonsterType from monster_types_def.rs instead of duplicating the enum

 ### 5. Player.cs → player_def.rs
-**Status**: ⚠️ Partially Ported

-The Player structure has most functionality ported but missing some key features:
+**Status**: ✅ Fully Ported (pending review of related cleanup functions)

+The Player structure and its associated direct functionalities appear to be fully ported:
-- ✅ All player struct fields properly ported
+- ✅ All player struct fields properly ported.
-- ✅ DeadPlayer struct properly ported
+- ✅ DeadPlayer struct properly ported.
-- ✅ set_player_waypoint reducer implemented
+- ✅ set_player_waypoint reducer implemented.
-- ✅ HealthRegenScheduler and health regeneration system implemented
+- ✅ HealthRegenScheduler and health regeneration system implemented.
-- ✅ process_player_movement function implemented
+- ✅ process_player_movement function implemented (Rust version improved by passing CollisionCache).
-- ✅ process_player_monster_collisions_spatial_hash function implemented
+- ✅ process_player_monster_collisions_spatial_hash function implemented (Rust version improved by passing CollisionCache).
-- ✅ commit_player_damage and damage_player functions implemented
+- ✅ commit_player_damage and its call to `damage_player` (now in `core_game.rs`) seem correctly implemented.
+- ⚠️ The previous report mentioned "missing cleanup integrations."
+This will be re-evaluated when reviewing `CoreGame.cs`, `ResetWorld.cs`, and other related modules that might handle player-related cleanup tasks.
+For now, the direct content of `Player.cs` seems ported.

 ### 6. Bots.cs → bots_def.rs
 **Status**: ⚠️ Partially Ported

-Bot functionality is mostly ported but has collision system issues:
+Bot functionality is mostly ported but has potential collision system issues and a hardcoded class selection:
-- ✅ MAX_SPAWN_ATTEMPTS and MIN_SPAWN_DISTANCE constants properly defined
+- ✅ MAX_SPAWN_ATTEMPTS and MIN_SPAWN_DISTANCE constants properly defined.
-- ✅ is_position_safe function implemented
+- ✅ `is_position_safe` function implemented (Rust version improved by taking CollisionCache as a parameter).
-- ✅ find_safe_spawn_position function implemented
+- ✅ `find_safe_spawn_position` function implemented (Rust version improved by passing CollisionCache).
-- ✅ spawn_bot reducer implemented
+- ✅ `spawn_bot` reducer implemented.
-- ⚠️ Random class selection is commented out, hardcoded to Rogue
+- ⚠️ Random class selection is commented out in both C# and Rust, hardcoded to Rogue.
+This is a carried-over state, not a new Rust bug.
+Recommendation to enable this is valid.
+- ⚠️ **Collision Cache Usage**: The Rust `spawn_bot` calls `crate::monsters_def::get_collision_cache()` to get monster locations for `is_position_safe`.
+This relies on a global static cache in `monsters_def`.
+There's a potential issue if `spawn_bot` is called when this global cache is not yet populated or is stale for the current game tick.
+This could lead to bots spawning in unsafe locations.
+This confirms the previous report's concern about collision cache population timing.

 ### 7. ResetWorld.cs → reset_world.rs
-**Status**: ⚠️ Partially Ported
+**Status**: ✅ Fully Ported (and enhanced)

-World reset functionality is mostly complete but missing one integration:
+World reset functionality appears to be completely ported and now also handles upgrade options:
-- ✅ reset_world reducer properly declared
+- ✅ `reset_world` reducer properly declared.
-- ✅ All 11 cleanup steps properly implemented (monsters, gems, spawners, timers, etc.)
+- ✅ All original 11 cleanup steps for various tables (monsters, gems, spawners, timers, etc.) are properly implemented.
+- ✅ **Enhancement**: Added step 12 to clear all `upgrade_options` from the `upgrade_options` table.
+This makes `reset_world` more comprehensive.
-- ✅ Game state reset logic implemented
+- ✅ Game state reset logic for boss status is implemented.
+- ✅ Step 13 (previously 12), rescheduling monster spawning, correctly calls `crate::monsters_def::schedule_monster_spawning(ctx)`.

 ### 8. AttackUtils.cs → attack_utils.rs
-**Status**: ✅ Fully Ported
+**Status**: ✅ Fully Ported (with improvement)

-All attack utility functions have been properly ported:
+All attack utility functions have been properly ported, with one notable improvement:
-- ✅ get_parameter_u function with all attack type cases
+- ✅ `get_parameter_u` function logic is identical for all attack types.
-- ✅ determine_attack_direction function with complete logic for all attack types
+- ✅ `determine_attack_direction` function logic is correctly ported for Sword, Wand, and Shield attack types.
+    - **Improvement/Fix**: The angle calculation for `AttackType.Knives` in the Rust version correctly uses radians for all parts of the calculation (`start_angle` and `angle_step`), which appears to fix a potential bug in the C# version where degrees and radians might have been mixed incorrectly.
-- ✅ find_nearest_enemy function implemented
+- ✅ `find_nearest_enemy` function logic is identical.
-- ✅ All attack direction calculations properly converted (including angle math)
-- ✅ TODO comments preserved about using spatial hash for optimization
+- ✅ TODO comments regarding spatial hash optimization are preserved in both `determine_attack_direction` (for Wand) and `find_nearest_enemy`.
+- The C# static class methods are correctly represented as free functions in the Rust module.

 ### 9. Collision.cs → collision.rs
-**Status**: ✅ Fully Ported (with improvements)
+**Status**: ✅ Fully Ported (with significant improvements/fixes)

-The collision system has been completely ported with Rust-specific improvements:
+The collision system has been completely ported with Rust-specific improvements and apparent bug fixes:
-- ✅ All collision caches properly structured (Player, Monster, Gem, Attack)
+- ✅ All collision cache data structures (for Player, Monster, Gem, Attack) are ported.
-- ✅ CollisionCache struct combining all sub-caches
-- ✅ clear_collision_cache_for_frame properly implemented
-- ✅ get_world_cell_from_position function ported
-- ✅ spatial_hash_collision_checker function ported
-- **Improvement**: Better organization with separate structs for each collision type
+    - **Improvement**: Rust organizes these into separate structs (`PlayerCollisionCache`, etc.) and a main `CollisionCache` struct, which is better for encapsulation and passing data, instead of C# global static arrays.
-- **Improvement**: Use of HashMap for ID lookups instead of arrays
+    - **Improvement**: Consistent use of `HashMap` for ID lookups where C# used `Dictionary`.
+- ✅ `clear_collision_cache_for_frame` logic is ported correctly as `CollisionCache::clear_for_frame`.
+- ✅ `get_world_cell_from_position` function ported.
+    - **Improvement/Critical Fix**: The C# version used `pos / WORLD_GRID_WIDTH` (where `WORLD_GRID_WIDTH` is the number of cells), which seems incorrect for calculating a cell index from a pixel position.
+The Rust version uses `pos / WORLD_CELL_SIZE`, which is the correct logic.
+This is a significant fix.
+- ✅ `spatial_hash_collision_checker` function ported.
+    - **Improvement**: The Rust version uses `f32` for delta calculations before squaring, which is more precise than the C# version's casting to `int` before calculating deltas.

 ### 10. CoreGame.cs → core_game.rs
-**Status**: ✅ Fully Ported
+**Status**: ✅ Fully Ported (with structural improvements and increased robustness)

-Core game functionality has been completely ported:
+Core game functionality has been completely ported with some beneficial changes:
-- ✅ ERROR_FLAG global variable maintained
+- ✅ `ERROR_FLAG` global variable behavior is maintained (using `unsafe` in Rust as required).
-- ✅ All helper functions (cleanup_attack_damage_records, cleanup_monster_damage_records, etc.)
+- ✅ Helper functions `CleanupAttackDamageRecords` and `CleanupMonsterDamageRecords` are correctly ported.
-- ✅ damage_monster function with boss transition logic
+- ✅ `DamageMonster` function, including boss transition logic (calling `SpawnBossPhaseTwo` and `HandleBossDefeated` from `boss_system.rs`) and non-boss gem spawning (calling `spawn_gem_on_monster_death` from `gems_def.rs`), is correctly ported.
-- ✅ damage_player function with all armor calculations
-- ✅ cleanup_player_attacks and cleanup_player_upgrade_options functions
+    - Note: Rust's `spawn_gem_on_monster_death` takes an additional collision cache argument.
+- ✅ `DamagePlayer` function, including armor calculation, death handling (inserting into `DeadPlayer` table), and calls to `ResetWorld` are correctly ported.
+    - Calls to `CleanupPlayerAttacks` are ported.
+    - `CleanupPlayerUpgradeOptions` is ported by delegating to `crate::upgrades_def::cleanup_player_upgrade_options`.
+The functionality of this delegated function will be verified with `Upgrades.cs`.
+- ✅ `CleanupPlayerAttacks` function (cleaning active attacks, entities, burst cooldowns, scheduled attacks, and active attack cleanups) is correctly ported.
-- ✅ game_tick reducer with all timing calculations
+- ✅ `GameTick` reducer logic is fully ported:
-- ✅ All collision processing functions integrated
-- ✅ Proper timestamp handling for tick timing
+    - Tick timing calculations (min, max, average) are ported, with Rust version having more robust handling of timestamp differences.
+    - Scheduling of the next game tick is identical.
+    - The sequence of calls at the end of the tick (`ClearCollisionCacheForFrame`, `ProcessPlayerMovement`, `ProcessMonsterMovements`, etc.) is maintained.
+Many of these are now local helper functions in `core_game.rs` that retrieve the global collision cache and call the actual implementations in their respective modules (e.g., `player_def.rs`, `monsters_def.rs`), which is a sound structural adaptation for Rust.
+- The concern about "missing player cleanup integrations" seems largely addressed by the porting of `CleanupPlayerAttacks` and the delegation of `CleanupPlayerUpgradeOptions` within `DamagePlayer`.

 ### 11. Lib.cs → lib.rs
 **Status**: ⚠️ Partially Ported

-Main module setup is mostly complete but missing some integrations:
-- ✅ All type definitions (PlayerClass, DbVector2, AttackType)
+Main module setup, type definitions, and most reducers are ported, but with some differences and one key missing piece of logic:
-- ✅ All game constants properly defined
+- ✅ All core type definitions (`PlayerClass`, `DbVector2`) and game constants are ported. (`AttackType` enum is defined here in Rust, versus `Attacks.cs` in C# - this is acceptable).
-- ✅ All table structures (Entity, World, Account, GameTickTimer)
+- ✅ All table structures (`Entity`, `World`, `Account`, `GameTickTimer`) are ported.
-- ✅ init reducer with most initialization calls
-- ✅ client_connected reducer implemented
+- ✅ `init` reducer:
+    - All initialization calls present in C# (`InitGameConfig`, `InitGameState`, `InitializeClassData`, `InitBestiary`, `InitExpSystem`, `InitializeAttackSystem`, `InitHealthRegenSystem`, `ScheduleMonsterSpawning`) are also present in the Rust `init` function.
+Previous report items about missing `init_exp_system` are outdated.
+    - TODO comments in Rust `init` seem to be just comments, as calls follow them.
-- ✅ set_name and update_last_login reducers
+- ✅ `set_name` and `update_last_login` reducers are correctly ported.
-- ✅ spawn_player reducer with player creation logic
-- ✅ Helper functions for player creation
+- ✅ `spawn_player` reducer, including logic to create a new player (via `create_new_player` helpers) and schedule the initial boss spawn (via `schedule_boss_spawn` from `boss_system.rs`) for the first player, is correctly ported.
+Previous report items about missing `schedule_boss_spawn` here are outdated.
+    - The starting attack for a new player is scheduled by directly calling `attacks_def::schedule_new_player_attack`.
+This is a valid refactor from C# which used a `ClassData.ScheduleAttack` helper.
+- ⚠️ `client_connected` reducer:
+    - Logic for handling new connections and creating accounts is mostly ported (minor difference in default name and setting `last_login`).
+    - ❌ **Missing**: The C# version checks if a re-connecting client has an existing live or dead player and logs details.
+This functionality is currently commented out with TODOs in the Rust version and needs to be implemented.

 ### 12. BossSystem.cs → boss_system.rs
 **Status**: ⚠️ Partially Ported

-Boss system functionality is mostly complete but has missing placeholder functions:
+Boss system functionality is mostly ported, but with a key difference in cleanup logic upon boss defeat, including missing specific player cleanup calls:
-- ✅ GameState table properly ported
-- ✅ BossSpawnTimer table and scheduling properly implemented
+- ✅ `GameState` and `BossSpawnTimer` tables are correctly ported.
-- ✅ init_game_state function implemented
+- ✅ `init_game_state` function (including initial `schedule_boss_spawn` call) is correctly ported.
-- ✅ schedule_boss_spawn function implemented
+- ✅ `schedule_boss_spawn` function (5-minute timer) is correctly ported.
+- ✅ `spawn_boss_phase_one` reducer (triggered by timer, checks players, updates game state, calls `schedule_boss_spawning`) is correctly ported.
+- ✅ `schedule_boss_spawning` helper (creates `MonsterSpawner` for Phase 1 boss) is correctly ported.
+- ✅ `spawn_boss_phase_two` function (called on Phase 1 defeat, updates game state, creates Phase 2 monster) is correctly ported.
-- ✅ spawn_boss_phase_one reducer implemented
+- ✅ `spawn_boss_for_testing` reducer is correctly ported.
+- ✅ `update_boss_monster_id` function (updates game state with Phase 1 boss ID when it's actually spawned) is correctly ported.
-- ✅ spawn_boss_phase_two function implemented (called from damage_monster)
+- ⚠️ `handle_boss_defeated` function (called on Phase 2 defeat):
-- ✅ handle_boss_defeated function implemented
-- ✅ spawn_boss_for_testing reducer implemented
-- ✅ update_boss_monster_id function implemented
+    - ✅ Game state reset (boss_active=false, etc.) is ported.
+    - ✅ Moving players to `DeadPlayer` table with `is_true_survivor = true` and deleting them from `Player` table is ported.
+    - ❌ **Missing Functionality**: The C# version calls `CleanupPlayerAttacks` and `CleanupPlayerUpgradeOptions` for each player *before* deleting them.
+These calls are missing in the Rust version of `handle_boss_defeated`.
+This means attack/upgrade data for victorious players might not be cleaned up properly.
+    - ⚠️ **Different Cleanup Strategy**:
+        - C# `HandleBossDefeated` performs targeted cleanup (gems) and then reschedules boss and monster spawning.
+        - Rust `handle_boss_defeated` calls `crate::reset_world::reset_world(ctx)` after processing players. `reset_world` performs a full cleanup of monsters, gems, all timers, etc., and reschedules monster spawning.
+Then, Rust `handle_boss_defeated` *also* calls `schedule_boss_spawn(ctx)`.
+While `reset_world` is comprehensive, this broader cleanup and the sequence (reset then new boss schedule) differs from C#'s more specific handling for a victory scenario.
+The critical missing part is the player-specific attack/upgrade cleanup.

 ### 13. Monsters.cs → monsters_def.rs
 **Status**: ✅ Fully Ported